 As a result of the 2009 H1N1 influenza outbreak, this is the first time that covered countermeasures identified in PREP Act declarations are being distributed, administered, and used in the general population of the United States.
 This is also the first time that the strain of 2009 H1N1 virus has circulated in the United States and worldwide, and the first time that a specific influenza vaccine is available to prevent its illness.
 In light of these factors, the incidence of potential adverse events associated with this vaccine cannot be predicted.
 However, as the same technology is utilized in the production of seasonal influenza vaccine, the rate of vaccine-associated adverse events is not expected to be any different than for seasonal influenza vaccine.
 Since the behavior of the 2009 H1N1 virus may be unpredictable and the number of people who will get the 2009 H1N1 vaccine is unknown, the CICP estimates of the number of Request for Benefits Forms that will be filed are predicated on currently available information.
 The CICP expects that individuals with severe injuries are more likely to file requests for benefits since they may have incurred more unreimbursable medical expenses and have more lost employment income than individuals alleging less serious injuries (for whom the benefits available under the CICP may be limited).
 Therefore, the estimates of Requests for Benefits assumes that a larger percentage of the more seriously injured will file for Request Packages.

 According to the Centers for Disease Control and Prevention (CDC) 127 million doses of 2009 H1N1 vaccine had been distributed to public health agencies and healthcare providers in the United States as of May 28, 2010.
 Currently, it is estimated that approximately 90 million Americans have been vaccinated, although the precise number is not known.
 As of May 29, 2010, the Vaccine Adverse Reporting System (VAERS) has received 11,180 reports related to 2009 H1N1 vaccination.
 The vast majority (92.2% percent) of adverse events reported to VAERS after receiving the 2009 H1N1 vaccine have not involved serious health problems or outcomes (e.g., they encompass events such as soreness at the vaccine injection site).
 Of the 11,180 reports, 868 (7.7 percent) were reports that involved what would be considered serious health events as defined by VAERS.
 The number of these reports is similar to those historically seen after distribution of a similar number of seasonal flu vaccine doses.
 Among the 11,180 reports of adverse events, there were 60 reports of deaths.
 The 60 VAERS reports that involve deaths are under review by CDC, the Food and Drug Administration (FDA) and the States in which the reported deaths occurred.
-VAERS has received 143 reports of Guillian-Barré Syndrome (GBS), for which follow-up assessments are underway.
+VAERS has received 143 reports of Guillain-Barré Syndrome (GBS), for which follow-up assessments are underway.
 In the United States, about 80-160 cases of GBS are expected to occur each week, regardless of vaccination.
 VAERS is a national passive reporting system for vaccine adverse events managed by both CDC and the Food and Drug Administration (FDA) in which reports are submitted voluntarily by people who think an adverse event occurred after vaccination.
 VAERS accepts reports from all sources.
 VAERS is useful as a signal detection system to monitor for potential vaccine safety problems.